dkv204p/django-authentication-system-using-sqlite/README.md

 - **User Registration:** Users can sign up for new accounts by providing a unique username, a valid email address, and a secure password.
 - **User Authentication:** Registered users can securely log in to their accounts using their username/email and password combination.
 - **Session Management:** Upon successful authentication, the system establishes a session for each user, allowing them to navigate authenticated areas of the application without needing to re-enter their credentials for each request.
-- **Password Management (Coming Soon):** Password reset and change functionalities will be added in future updates to enhance user account security.
+- **Password Management:** Users can reset their password if forgotten and change their password for enhanced account security.

 ## Technologies Used